Frequently Asked Questions¶

 XMP¶

 XMP (Extensible Metadata Platform) is an XML-based metadata container format developed by Adobe.
 It provides many more fields (as part of embedded models like Dublin Core) than Exif.
 This also makes it difficult - if not impossible - to provide full support.
 Reading title, copyright, artist, and description from XMP sidecar files is implemented as a proof-of-concept, contributions are welcome.
-Indexing of embedded XMP is only possible via Exiftool, see above.
+Indexing of embedded XMP is only possible via ExifTool, see above.

 Does your software depend on any external services?¶